Joe the Plumber: References on the campaign trail

 On October 18, McCain told a campaign rally in Melbourne, Florida, that he had phoned Wurzelbacher for the first time on October 17.
 McCain said, "He's a great guy, proud of his grandfather who served in the US Marine Corps.
 We're going to fight for Joe, my friends, we are going to fight for him.
 The question Joe asked about our economy is important, because Senator Obama's plan would raise taxes on small businesses that employ 16 million Americans.
 Senator Obama's plan will kill those jobs at just the time when we need to be creating more jobs.
 My plan will create jobs, and that's what America needs."

 The McCain–Palin campaign's senior strategist, Steve Schmidt, said that McCain's strategy in the final weeks of the presidential campaign was based primarily on his differences with Obama on economic issues, which they would continue to highlight through the story of Joe the Plumber.

-After the final presidential debate, McCain and his running mate Sarah Palin frequently repeated the charge in campaign speeches that "Joe the Plumber" would pay higher taxes under Obama and Biden's plan, although according to tax analysts neither Wurzelbacher nor the company he works for would actually be subject to higher taxes under Obama's tax plan.
+After the final presidential debate, McCain and his running mate Sarah Palin frequently repeated the charge in campaign speeches that "Joe the Plumber" would pay higher taxes under Obama and Biden's plan, although according to tax analysts neither Wurzelbacher nor the company he worked for would actually be subject to higher taxes under Obama's tax plan.
 Obama's "spread the wealth around" quote was later used by the McCain campaign, comparing the Democratic policies to socialism.
 McCain said, "[Obama] wants government to take Joe's money and give it to somebody else."
 Obama said in a campaign rally on October 24 that McCain was "not fighting for Joe the Plumber.
 He's fighting for Joe the Hedge Fund Manager...
 He likes to talk about Joe the Plumber but he's in cahoots with Joe the CEO."
 Obama then promoted a plan for middle-class tax cuts and "asked for a show of hands at the rally in the Richmond Coliseum from those making less than $250,000.
 Nearly all of the 13,000 people raised their hands."

 Aides to the McCain–Palin campaign said on October 24 that they would "spend heavily" on a new TV advertisement invoking Wurzelbacher's nickname.
 The advertisement would feature "several different people looking into the camera and saying, 'I'm Joe the Plumber.'
 One man accuses Obama of wanting to use the man's 'sweat to pay for his trillion dollars in new spending.